jundalisay/superb/content/en/research/mohammad/quran/sura-007a.md

 137. And We made the oppressed people in- herit the eastern and western parts of the land, which We had blessed.
-Thus the fair promise of your Lord to the Children of Israel was fulfilled, because of their endurance.
+Thus the fair promise of your Lord to the Jews was fulfilled, because of their endurance.
 And
 We destroyed what Pharaoh and his people had built, and what they had harvested.
-138. And We delivered the Children of Israel across the sea.
+138. And We delivered the Jews across the sea.
 And when they came upon a people who were devoted to some statues of theirs, they said, “O Moses, make for us a god,